mattparrilla/presentations/source/complexity-iceberg.md

 ## Benefits of immutability

-> * "Like mutable data, but with one fewer feature: you can't edit it.
-It is simpler"
+> * "Like mutable data, but with one fewer feature: you can't edit it."
 > * Protect your data from side effects
 > * Cheap equality comparison

 ## Immutability 2 Ways

-> * Object.freeze
 > * External Libraries
     * Immutable.js
     * seamless-immutable
+> * Object.freeze

 >> immutable data structures are one of our best defenses against side effects
 >> it becomes a lot easier to avoid mutating global state when you can't

-##
+---

 ### Immutable.js